tdwg/dwc/guides/text/README.md

 ##### `rowType` attribute

 A Unified Resource Identifier (URI) for the term identifying the class of data represented by each row, for example, http://rs.tdwg.org/dwc/terms/Occurrence for Occurrence records or http://rs.tdwg.org/dwc/terms/Taxon for Taxon records.
 Additional classes may be referenced by URI and defined outside the Darwin Core specification.
-The row type defaults to the ambiguous SimpleDarwinRecord.
+The row type is required.
 For convenience the URIs for classes defined by the Darwin Core are listed below:

 <dl class="dl-horizontal">
-    <dt>Simple Darwin Record</dt><dd> http://rs.tdwg.org/dwc/xsd/simpledarwincore/SimpleDarwinRecord</dd>
     <dt>Occurrence</dt><dd>http://rs.tdwg.org/dwc/terms/Occurrence</dd>
     <dt>Event</dt><dd>http://rs.tdwg.org/dwc/terms/Event</dd>
     <dt>Location</dt><dd>http://purl.org/dc/terms/Location</dd>